Skip to main content

 Open – Partially Addressed

 BOP concurred with this recommendation and stated in January 2022 that it would take steps to establish a definition of disaster for tracking maintenance and repair projects.
 In August 2022, BOP provided an update noting that it was currently working with multiple stakeholders to develop its definition.
 In February 2023, BOP officials reported to us that they had developed a definition and documented it in the draft Facilities Operations Manual Program Statement, which is in the process of being reviewed.
-As of November 2023, BOP reported that these efforts are still underway.
-We will continue to monitor BOP's efforts to establish in policy the definition it has developed.
+As of July 2024, BOP reported that the review process for the revised program statement is still underway.
+We will continue to monitor BOP's efforts to establish in policy the definition it has developed once BOP has finalized the policy.

 Bureau of Prisons The Director of BOP should establish codes or other tracking mechanisms for the purposes of tracking disaster-related projects.
 (Recommendation 2)